 We had five obstacles for the kids to run through, with the added fun of capturing flags.

-I made the obstacles in a straight line, going up the hill in our backyard, the hill being an obstacle itself.
+I made the obstacle course in a straight line, going up the hill in our backyard.
+The hill being an obstacle itself.

 The kids were to run up the hill through the obstacles and back down through the obstacles again.

-I made a start/finish gate with an arched top using Fort Magic’s exclusive curved pipe pieces.
+I made a start/finish gate with an arched top using curved pipe pieces.

-I attached ribbons to it to make it a fun entrance and exit using the Fort Magic clips that are normally used to clip the sheets onto the fort to make them stay in place.
+I attached ribbons to it to make it a fun entrance and exit!

 The next, and probably the most favorite, obstacles was the slalom.